tsipkens/bidias/README.md

 parameters, such as the geometric mean diameter, `dg`; mass-mobility exponent, `Dm`; and the effective density of particles with a mobility diameter of 100 nm `rho_100`.

+Methods to convert between these parameterizations are provided with the `@Phantom` class as the `p2cov` and `cov2p` methods.

 ## Packages